Xilinx/Vitis-AI/README.md

 * **AI Compiler** - Compiles the quantized model to a high-efficient instruction set and data flow.
 * **AI Profiler** - Perform an in-depth analysis of the efficiency and utilization of AI inference implementation.
 * **AI Library** - Offers high-level yet optimized C++ APIs for AI applications from edge to cloud.
-* **DPU** - Efficient and scalable IP cores can be customized to meet the needs for many different applications
+* **DPU** - Efficient and scalable IP cores can be customized to meet the needs for many different applications.
-  * For more details on the different DPUs available, please [click here](docs/dpu_naming.md).
+  * For more details on the different DPUs available, refer to [DPU Naming](docs/learn/dpu_naming.md).

 **Learn More:** [Vitis AI Overview](https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html)